Support to the Red Cross Red Crescent Movement

 The central part of the work of the Climate Centre will be support to the Red Cross Red Crescent Movement, and we have identified two flagship themes and a selection of priority areas of growth (infographic below), as outlined in our Strategy 2021–2025.

-The Climate Centre will continue to support the Movement Ambitions to Address the Climate Crisis, the IFRC’s Strategy 2030, its Plan and Budget 2021–2025, and its climate-related priorities, as well as the climate priorities in the ICRC’s Strategy 2019–2022.
+The Climate Centre will continue to support the Movement Ambitions to Address the Climate Crisis (see below), the IFRC’s Strategy 2030, its Plan and Budget 2021–2025, and its climate-related priorities, as well as the climate priorities in the ICRC’s Strategy 2019–2022.

 Strengthening Movement youth engagement to take meaningful climate action through action and advocacy is one of our five thematic areas.